Skip to content

 from re import match

-if isinstance(reference, dict) and isinstance(target, dict):
+if isinstance(source, dict) and isinstance(target, dict):

-key in target and partial_match(value, target[key], fuzzy)
+key in target and partial_match(value, target[key], fuzzy) # Recursively check each dictionary item

-for key, value in reference.items()
+for key, value in source.items()

 )

-elif isinstance(reference, list) and isinstance(target, list):
+elif isinstance(source, list) and isinstance(target, list):

-any(partial_match(ref_item, target_item, fuzzy) for target_item in target)
+any(partial_match(ref_item, target_item, fuzzy) for target_item in target) # Use any() to check at least one match per item

-for ref_item in reference
+for ref_item in source

 )

-return bool(match(reference, target))
+return bool(match(source, target))

 else:

-return reference == target
+return source == target

 read_image_from_file Link